-- 2. Select HP picks to view all the available apps. - NOTE: HP picks is available in select countries only. - 3.
-Select the app you want to download, and then follow the on-screen instructions.
+2. Select the app you want to download, and then follow the on-screen instructions.
 When the download is complete, the app appears on the All apps screen.

 Best practices

 After you set up and register the computer, we recommend the following steps to get the most out of your smart investment: